ngankt2/filament-db-config-security/README.md

 ## Caching behavior

-- Reads are cached forever per `(group, setting)` to minimize database traffic.
+To minimize database traffic, DB Config comes with a powerful caching layer.
+Here’s how it works:

+- **Default Behavior:** By default, settings are cached **forever**.
+The first time a setting is read, it's fetched from the database and stored in the cache.
+All subsequent reads will hit the cache directly, making them incredibly fast.
-- `DbConfig::set()` automatically clears the cache for the affected `(group, setting)` pair.
+- **Automatic Cache Invalidation:** When you use `DbConfig::set()` or the "Save" action on a settings page, the cache for the affected `(group, setting)` pair is automatically cleared.
+This ensures that the next read will fetch the fresh value from the database.
+- **Configurable TTL:** You can change the default behavior by setting a `ttl` (Time To Live) in minutes in the `config/db-config.php` file.
+If a TTL is set, the package will use a temporary cache that expires after the specified duration.
-- When debugging, you can clear the framework cache (`php artisan cache:clear`) to reset all cached values.
+- **Manual Cache Clearing:** When debugging, you can clear the entire framework cache using `php artisan cache:clear` to reset all cached settings.

 ## Return values and defaults